 When it comes to the ocean and pool water, aftercare is just as important as prepping your strands.
 Perron says the best thing you can do is rinse the pool or saltwater from your hair as soon as possible.

 If you have time to do more than just rinse out your strands, the stylist recommends washing and conditioning your hair with a moisturizing system.
-We suggest trying Kérastase Nutritive Bain Satin 2 and Kérastase Nutritive Lait Vital.
+From the L'Oréal portfolio of products, we suggest trying Kérastase Nutritive Bain Satin 2 and Kérastase Nutritive Lait Vital.
 After you rinse or shampoo and condition your hair, Perron suggests applying Kérastase Elixir Ultime Oil to the mid-lengths and ends of your hair to make it look and feel nourished.

 Interested in customized advice about protecting your hair from chlorine or salt water?
 Use our salon locator to book an appointment with a stylist near you.